 Upcycled and recycled photo frames can be finished in other styles, colours, and finishes to suit your personal taste.
 The hammered metal makeover shown here also looks great without the faux finish.
 It’s texture helps hide imperfections on old frames, too.
 Paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.

-Letters for Personalisation
+Using Stick-On Letters for Personalisation

 Alphabet thickers (affiliate link) come in all sorts of different font styles and sizes.
 I had a few different packages already in my craft stash, and opted for a simple all-caps slightly irregular font.
 These are the same thickers as we used to make custom stamps.
 I have some fabulous script and handlettering thickers, but all capital letters were a better option for my frame project because of the lower case descenders on the “g” in Tiger and “p+y” in Humphrey.